quark-engine/quark-engine/README.md

     <a href="https://twitter.com/quarkengine">
         <img alt="Twitter" src="https://img.shields.io/twitter/follow/quarkengine?style=social">
     </a><br>
-    <b> Dig Vulnerabilities in the BlackBox</b>
     <img src="https://i.imgur.com/8GwkWei.png"/>
 </p>

-Quark-Engine is also bundled with [Kali Linux](https://tools.kali.org/tools-listing), [BlackArch](https://blackarch.org/mobile.html).
-:shipit:  A trust-worthy, practical tool that's ready to boost up your malware reverse engineering. <https://twitter.com/quarkengine>

-## Quark Script - Ecosystem for Mobile Security Tools
+# Quark Script - Dig Vulnerabilities in the BlackBox

 ### Innovative & Interactive

 The goal of Quark Script aims to provide an innovative way for mobile security researchers to analyze or **pentest** the targets.
 Based on Quark, we integrate decent tools as Quark Script APIs and make them exchange valuable intelligence to each other.
 This enables security researchers to **interact** with staged results and perform **creative** analysis with Quark Script.

 ### Dynamic & Static Analysis